01 of 10

 Toasted Garlic Bread

 This crisp garlic bread can be served at room temperature making it perfect for a buffet.
 Use as much or as little garlic as you like, but just be sure to use fresh garlic.
-The mixture of butter and olive oil on the French bread creates the perfect base for the chopped garlic, making a melt-in-your-mouth version of this favorite Italian bread.Continue to 9 of 10 below.
+The mixture of butter and olive oil on French bread creates the perfect base for the chopped garlic, making a melt-in-your-mouth version of this type of bread that is favored alongside Italian dishes.Continue to 9 of 10 below.

 09 of 10